Checking vs Savings Accounts: All About the Differences

 The Takeaway

 Yes, there are significant differences between checking and savings accounts.
-They serve quite separate purposes and can be useful in working toward varied financial goals.
+They serve quite separate purposes (spending vs. saving) and can be useful in working toward varied financial goals.
 For many people, however, it’s not a question of which kind of account to open, but where’s the best place to open both.
-When it comes time to consider savings account vs. checking accounts, the result may well be your realizing you need at least one of each.

 Photo credit: iStock/AleksandarNakic